lksmltkmeter/Advanced_empirical_finance_and_data_science/README.md

 # Empirical-Finance-Replications

-This repo refers to code submitted for graded mandatory assignments in the course "Advanced Empirical Finance: Topics and Data Science" at the University of Copenhagen (see https://kurser.ku.dk/course/a%C3%98kk08407u/).
+This repo refers to code submitted for graded mandatory assignments in the course "Advanced Empirical Finance: Topics and Data Science" at the University of Copenhagen (see https://kurser.ku.dk/course/a%C3%98kk08407u/) by Stefan Voigt.
 All files are co-authored by Pablo Serrano Ascandoni & Lukas Malte Kemeter.

 Assignment 1 replicates the main findings in: Jobson, J. D., & Korkie, B. (1980).
 Estimation for Markowitz efficient portfolios.
 Journal of the American Statistical Association, 75(371), 544-554.